Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-Considered alone, the above Alice's partial measurement at time $t_{1}$ -- of outcome right-digit $1$ -- projects the output state to Alice (\ref{out}) on:
+It should be noted that this kind of\textit{ }retrocausation is sometimes invoked to explain EPR non-locality, but mostly as a curiosity because it is believed to have no consequences.

+The measurement of $\hat{A}_{1}$ in the output state to Alice (\ref{outputa}), which in present assumptions reads the eigenvalue $a_{1}=1$ (the right digit of the number of the drawer with the ball $01$), projects this state on:

-We have said that this projection must propagate backward in time through the inverse of $UU_{B}$ until reaching $t_{0}$, where it selects the right digit of the random outcome of Bob's measurement $10$.\ Let us see the value of this back-in-time propagation immediately before the application of $U$.
-We should advance the two ends of the projection of state (\ref{out}) on state (\ref{co}) by the inverse of $U$.
-The result is the projection of state (\ref{in}),\ the input state of the quantum algorithm to Alice, on:
+We have said that this projection must propagate backward in time through the inverse of $\Im_{A}U_{f}H_{A}U_{B}$ until $t_{0}$, when it selects the right digit of the random outcome of Bob's measurement $10$.\ Let us see the value of this back-in-time propagation at time $t_{1}$ immediately after the application of $U_{B}$ and before that of $\Im_{A}U_{f}H_{A}$.
+We should advance the two ends of the projection of state (\ref{outputa}) on state (\ref{co}) by the inverse of $\Im_{A}U_{f}H_{A}$.
+The result is the projection of state (\ref{ina}),\ the input state of the quantum algorithm to Alice, on:

 This is an outstanding consequence.
-State (\ref{adv}), the input state to Alice taking into account the contribution of her own \ measurement to the selection of the drawer number,\ tells her, before she opens any drawer, that this number is either $01$ or $11$ -- that the right digit of the number is $1$.
-In other words, Alice knows the contribution of her own measurement to the selection of the drawer number in advance.
-We are at a fundamental level where knowing is doing $\left[ 19\right] $.
-Alice is the problem solver, her knowing in advance that the right digit of the problem setting is $1$ simply means that the quantum algorithm has to locate the ball knowing it is in drawer $\mathbf{b}=01$ or $\mathbf{b}=11$.
+State (\ref{adv}), the input state to Alice under the assumption that the selection of the solution shares equally between Bob's and Alice's measurements,\ tells her, before she opens any drawer, that the number of the drawer with the ball is either $01$ or $11$ -- that the right digit of the number is $1$.

+We are at a fundamental level where knowing is doing $\left[ 24\right] $.
+Alice is the problem solver, her knowing in advance that the right digit of the number of the drawer with the ball is $1$ simply means that the quantum algorithm can locate the ball knowing it is in drawer $\mathbf{b}=01$ or $\mathbf{b}=11$ -- ie knowing that $\mathbf{b}$ belongs to $\left\{ 01,11\right\} _{B}$, a subset of the set of all the problem settings $\sigma_{B}$.

-Of course, there are many ways of selecting half of the drawer number -- here a pair of drawers that includes the one with the ball -- and choosing the drawer to open.
+Of course, there are many ways of knowing in advance that the ball is in a pair of drawers (that includes the one with the ball) and choosing the drawer to open.
 It turns out that the quantum algorithm can be seen as a sum over classical histories in each of which Alice knows in advance that the ball is in one of two drawers and locates it by opening either drawer.

+Let us see this in more detail.
+We should see the quantum algorithm under the perspective of Feynman's sum over histories $\left[ 25\right] $.
+A history is a classical trajectory of the quantum registers, namely a causal sequence of sharp register states.
+For example:

+The left-most state is one of the elements of the input\ state superposition (\ref{ina}).
+The state after each arrow is one of the elements of the quantum superposition generated by the unitary transformation of the state before the arrow; the transformation in question is specified above the arrow.